georgeflanagin/hpctools/README.md

 - `tag` : give your changes a cool name
 - `workflowhelp` : explain a little bit about the order of operations.

+The biggest advantage of the `git.bash` file is its use of the very informative prompt.
+It looks like this:

+`[master][pistol(george):///anagrammatic]: `

+- `master` : the name of the git branch you are on.
+If you are not in a dir managed by git, nothing will be there.
+- `pistol` : the hostname of the current server (minus all that domain stuff).
+- `george` : the name of the user.
+- `///` : how many directory levels down you are, in this case, 3.
+- `anagramatic` : the name of present working directory.